 During spring and summer it can be crowded, narrow and slippery.
 We did it with our 9 year old and 12 year old.
 It’s definitely an effort, so take your time and don’t forget those hiking sticks!

 To reach Nevada Fall, you need to keep going through a path with a fence and uphill.
 You’ll pass a beautiful body of water at top of Vernal fall and then go over a bridge to keep going on the trail of Nevada Fall.

+Our 9 year old stop at this point and I kept going with my 11 year old.
 The way up is beautiful in the fall, the colors around are just dreamy!
 The waterfall it is at is fullest in winter and spring.
 We visited Nevada Falls in the autumn.

 Check this Yosemite 3 days camping adventure tour here

-Glacier Point area hikes for families
+7. Glacier Point area -Easy Hike for families and Teens

 Glacier Point Loop (Easy)